ChrisWhealy/clock_time_get/README.md

 ## Browser Implementation

+In a browser, multiple WASI emulation libraries have been written, but to keep things simple, I have provided a minimal implementation of only the two WASI functions we are calling: `clock_time_get` and `fd_write`.

 Only the value of the realtime system clock (id `0`) is written to both the browser's console and the browser screen.
-This is because the browser must provide an emulation of all the WASI functions needed by the `.wasm` module, and in this case, only the realtime clock (clock id `0`) has been implemented.
+In this case, the emulation of `clock_time_get` provided by the JavaScript layer has implemented only the realtime clock (clock id `0`).

 ## Prerequisites